 I tear myself away from David to see what’s in the room behind him.
 It’s the Salone dell’Ottocento, shelved from floor to 12 foot ceiling, filled with marble busts and plaster cast models that were the “final exam” pieces by the students of the Accadamia.
 My initial thought was of the catastrophic loss that would occur if there was ever an earthquake here.
 The thought of being crushed to death by falling marble was secondary to the destruction of so many irreplaceable pieces.

 Bertolinni (19th century) has such a specific style that by the time I’m halfway through the room, I can pick out his pieces without reading the placards.
 An amusing piece of statuary is three children in a tumble, representing Lust, Love and Vice, with Love on top of the dog pile, symbolizing that ‘love conquers all”.

-The famous bronze Boar Fountain sits at the edge of the Mercato Nuovo, a 16th century loggia that houses a street market.
-Gold and silver were originally sold here; later on, people would come here to exchange news about boats coming in and out of Liverno and Pisa.
-It is said that if you rub the boar’s bronze snout and toss a coin into the fountain, you will return to Florence.
-By now, I’ve already made that decision.
+The famous bronze Boar Fountain sits at the edge of the Mercato Nuovo, a 16th century open air loggia that houses a street market.
+Gold and silk were originally sold here; it later became the place where people met to exchange news about boats coming in and out of Liverno and Pisa.
+Legend has it that if you rub the boar’s bronze snout and toss a coin into the fountain, you will return to Florence.
+I do the same, but by now, I’ve already made that decision.